Breadcrumbs

-Although these travel spots 05/secret, what shouldn’t be is the fact you should always protect yourself with comprehensive travel insurance.
+Although these travel spots may be secret, what shouldn’t be is the fact that you should consider protecting yourself with travel insurance.
 Even the most hidden far flung destinations are not immune to travel accidents and mishaps.

 Lombok, Indonesia

-Just about every Aussie knows of Bali, but few travel to its next door neighbour, Lombok.
-Just like Bali, Lombok offers an incredible paradise where you can find beaches which are actually more beautiful and pristine than Bali can offer.
-Lombok even has its own Kuta Beach which is of course Bali’s number one beach resort destination.
+Just about every Aussie knows of Bali, but few travel to its next-door neighbour, Lombok.
+Just like Bali, Lombok offers an incredible paradise where you can find beaches that are more beautiful and pristine than Bali can offer.
+Lombok even has its own Kuta Beach, which is, of course, Bali’s number one beach resort destination.
 What Lombok doesn’t have are masses of tourists.
-Those wanting to get away from the party scene can rejoice as Lombok is fairly free of this, although those who do care for a bit more action can head out to the Gili Islands just a 20 minute boat ride of the northwest coast of Lombok.
+Those wanting to get away from the party scene can rejoice as Lombok is fairly free of this, although those who do care for a bit more action can head out to the Gili Islands just a 20-minute boat ride off the northwest coast of Lombok.
 Lombok is known as the land of 1,000 mosques, offering incredible architecture around every corner.
 They also have waterfalls, Mount Rinjani volcano, a pink beach, and unbelievable surfing.
-Lombok is an incredible alternative to the over-travelled island of Bali and a good substitute for when Mount Agung is threatening eruption on Bali.
+Lombok is an incredible alternative to the over-travelled island of Bali and a good substitute for when Mount Agung threatens eruption on Bali.

 Cocos (Keeling) Islands, Australia

 Did you know that Australia has its own Maldives?
 Way off the west coast of Australia in the Indian Ocean are 27 islands, only 2 of which are inhabited.
-These make up the Cocos Islands or Keeling Islands as they are sometimes referred as.
-Cossies Beach located on Direction Island, was recently crowned Australia’s best beach.
+These make up the Cocos Islands or Keeling Islands, as they are sometimes referred to.
+Cossies Beach, located on Direction Island, was recently crowned Australia’s best beach.

-The islands are home to a wide variety of marine life including manta rays, sharks, green sea turtles, dolphins, and even dugongs.
-Incredible dive sites are plentiful and you 05/even glimpse a massive whale shark much like in the Maldives.
-It 05/not have the 5-star luxury of Australia’s Hamilton Island but it abounds with stunning scenery and adventure.
-Best of all you don’t need to even bring your passport.
-Accessibility has increased dramatically with flights being offered several days per week via Perth which does a stopover on Christmas Island.
+The islands are home to a wide variety of marine life, including manta rays, sharks, green sea turtles, dolphins, and even dugongs.
+Incredible dive sites are plentiful, and you may even glimpse a massive whale shark, much like in the Maldives.
+It may not have the 5-star luxury of Australia’s Hamilton Island, but it abounds with stunning scenery and adventure.
+Best of all, you don’t even need to bring your passport.
+Accessibility has increased dramatically with flights being offered several days per week via Perth, which does a stopover on Christmas Island.
 Despite the increased accessibility, the islands have stayed largely untouched and off the tourism radar for now.

 Kata Tjuta: Northern Territory, Australia

-Uluru 05/be one of Australia’s most iconic and visited landmarks but few visitors to the area ever take the time to experience Kata Tjuta despite being part of the National Parks name, Uluru-Kata Tjuta National Park.
-Uluru is flooded with tourists from all over the world and while it 05/be a spiritual and worthwhile experience, a visit to Kata Tjuta will give you just as impressive scenery very similar to Uluru where you can enjoy hiking trails nearly all to yourself.
-Whereas Uluru is a single monolithic rock formation, Kata Tjuta (The Olgas) consists of 36 orange hued rock domes.
-Mount Olga rises 546m into the sky making it considerably higher than Uluru and is more than double the size in circumference.
+Uluru may be one of Australia’s most iconic and visited landmarks, but few visitors to the area ever take the time to experience Kata Tjuta despite being part of the National Park's name, Uluru-Kata Tjuta National Park.
+Uluru is flooded with tourists from all over the world, and while it may be a spiritual and worthwhile experience, a visit to Kata Tjuta will give you just as impressive scenery, very similar to Uluru, where you can enjoy hiking trails nearly all to yourself.
+Whereas Uluru is a single monolithic rock formation, Kata Tjuta (The Olgas) consists of 36 orange-hued rock domes.
+Mount Olga rises 546m into the sky, making it considerably higher than Uluru and is more than double the size in circumference.
 With the news of climbing Uluru to be banned in 2019, Kata Tjuta offers fewer restrictions when it comes to hiking upon the rocks.
 Enjoy hiking the 2.6km Walpa Gorge walk, the stunning 7.4km Valley of the Winds walk, or simply take in the Kata Tjuta Dune viewing area.
-You can find Kata Tjuta about 30km from Uluru which takes less than an hour’s drive to reach.
+You can find Kata Tjuta about 30km from Uluru, which takes less than an hour’s drive to reach.

 Macquarie Island